Agricultural-related Exemptions to Pennsylvania’s Inheritance Tax

 “Members of the same family” is defined very broadly and includes the decedent and their siblings, aunts, uncles, great aunts and uncles.
 Ancestors, lineal decedents, spouses, or estates of any of those persons also qualify.
 Legally adopted or half-blood relatives are considered full-blood relatives under the inheritance tax law.
 Due to amendments in 2016, a surviving spouse is considered a member of the same family with any of the above-mentioned relatives of their late spouse.
 The 2016 amendments also permitted a transfer of real estate to a trust, as previously described above.
 The amendments were made retroactive to decedents who died after December 31, 2012, and therefore, parties which filed previously non-exempt returns that now qualify for the exemption may request an administrative correction from the Department of Revenue.

-To be timely filed, real estate must be reported on an inheritance tax return (REV-1500) within nine months of the decedent’s death.
-A six-month extension may be granted upon request.
-An individual or estate must also file the applicable tax schedule form and a schedule AU form for each real estate parcel for which the exemption is sought.
+In addition to the inheritance tax return, a schedule AU form listing each real estate parcel for which the exemption is sought must be filed.
 After Department approval, each owner must file an annual certification for the seven-year period after the decedent’s death, confirming that the real estate continues to be used for the business of agriculture and generates the minimum annual revenue.
 If the real estate fails to satisfy either of those conditions, an owner is liable for the inheritance tax amount that would have been due, based on the real estate’s fair market value at the time of the decedent’s death, plus interest.

 Similarly, for decedents who passed away after June 30, 2013, a transfer of a qualified family-owned business interest to or for the benefit of a decedent’s members of the same family is exempt from the inheritance tax if the business interest is owned by such family members for seven years after the decedent’s death, and is reported on a timely filed return.
 Transfers to a trust are permitted, but are subject to same requirements previously discussed for the business of agriculture exemption.
 Likewise, the definition of “members of the same family,” including the surviving spouse amendment, is identical to that under the business of agriculture exemption.
 Both the trust allowance and surviving spouse amendments are retroactive to June 30, 2013.